Nextlaunch/CLI/README.md

 ## Installation
-To see how ot install NextLaunch, please check the [latest release](https://github.com/fatalcenturion/NextLaunch/releases/latest)
+To see how to install NextLaunch, please check the [latest release](https://github.com/fatalcenturion/NextLaunch/releases/latest)

 ## Previews